 To make your trip more enjoyable come prepared.
-Make sure you wear your gumboots to protect your previous footwear and take a jacket for the strong breeze that rolls into the valley.
-BYO water bottle and you’re welcome to bring a picnic, though there are plenty of food options around.
+Make sure you wear your gumboots to protect your precious footwear and take warm clothes for the strong breeze that can roll into the valley.

 - buy your tickets online in advance to avoid ticket counter queues;

 - wear gumboots and easily-washed clothes.
 The red clay gets muddy very quickly with the number of people walking around and the dirt marks everything;

 - if you can try to avoid taking a pram.
 Given the crowds and soggy ground conditions it’s really best enjoyed by children who are able to walk steadily;

 - if your kids are old enough, give them a phone camera to experiment with.
 It’s hard to take a bad shot;

 - during school holidays there are Children’s Weeks with kids activities, animal shows and music at no additional cost; and

 - you can hire large rainbow umbrellas for free from the Fresh Flower Market at the entrance.

 I hope this post has helped or inspired you!
 Subscribe to my weekly newsletter to find out more ways for your family to have fun together!